 Michelle Sterling.
-Ms. Sterling joined Qualcomm, Inc. ("Qualcomm") (NASDAQ: QCOM) in 1994 and has been Executive Vice President of Human Resources at Qualcomm since 2015.
+Ms. Sterling joined our Board in June 2019.
+Since 2020, Ms. Sterling has engaged in Human Resources consulting.
+From 1994 to 2020 Ms. Sterling served in various capacities at Qualcomm, Inc. ("Qualcomm") (NASDAQ: QCOM) and had been Executive Vice President of Human Resources at Qualcomm since 2015.
 Previously, she was SVP, Human Resources at Qualcomm.
-Throughout her 24-year tenure with Qualcomm, Ms. Sterling has supported Qualcomm's strategies in complex transactions including joint ventures and divestitures.
-Ms. Sterling currently has direct responsibility for more than 33,000 Qualcomm employees worldwide and serves as a member of Qualcomm's executive committee.
-She currently serves on the executive committee and board of directors of San Diego Regional Economic Development Corporation, and previously was a board member for Girl Scouts San Diego, chair of the board of directors for the San Diego Workforce Partnership.
+Throughout her tenure with Qualcomm, Ms. Sterling supported Qualcomm's strategies in complex transactions including joint ventures and divestitures.
+Ms. Sterling had direct responsibility for more than 33,000 Qualcomm employees worldwide and served as a member of Qualcomm's executive committee.
+She formally served on the executive committee and board of directors of San Diego Regional Economic Development Corporation, executive committee of the Corporate Directors Forum, and previously was a board member for Girl Scouts San Diego, chair of the board of directors of Serving Seniors, vice-chair of the board of directors for the San Diego Workforce Partnership.
 Ms. Sterling holds a B.S. in Business Management from the University of Redlands.
-Ms. Sterling was nominated based on the entirety of her experience and skills, although the board noted specifically her wide-ranging technology experience, knowledge, and understanding of global organizational structures.
+Ms. Sterling was nominated based on the entirety of her experience and skills, although the Board noted specifically her wide-ranging technology experience, knowledge, and understanding of global organizational structures and human capital management.

-William G.Stone III.
+William G. Stone III.
 Mr. Stone became our Chief Executive Officer in October 2014 and was appointed to the Board in January 2015, prior to which Mr. Stone had served from November 2013 as President and Chief Operating Officer of the Company.
 From August 2012 to November 2013, Mr. Stone served as the Chief Executive Officer of the Company's wholly owned subsidiary, Digital Turbine, Inc. Mr. Stone was previously Senior Vice President of Qualcomm Inc. and President of its subsidiary FLO TV Inc. from 2009 to 2011.
-Prior to Qualcomm, Mr. Stone was the CEO and President of the smartphone application storefront provider, Handango, (acquired by Appia Inc.) from 2007 to 2009.
+Prior to Qualcomm, Mr. Stone was the CEO and President of the smartphone application storefront provider, Handango (acquired by Appia Inc.), from 2007 to 2009.
 Mr. Stone has extensive global experience in wireless, technology, mobile content, marketing and distribution, having held executive positions at several operators such as Verizon, Vodafone, and AirTouch.
 Mr. Stone has a B.A. and M.B.A. from Rice University.
 Mr. Stone was nominated based on his position as our Chief Executive Officer and his extensive experience in our industry.